 The amount of funding for each grant recipient is \$2,140.
 This amount is based on a suggested 20 release days at a rate of \$107/day (2015-16) or the district's actual daily replacement cost if less than \$107.
 Current average of district substitute pay is \$143.36/day.
-The funding provided may not actually cover the district's substitute cost.
+The funding by legislature may not actually cover the district's substitute cost.

-In 2015-16, the allocation covered actual substitute costs in only four of the eighty-two districts from which interns applied for the 2015-16 school year.
-While in some cases, local districts make up this difference with local funds to ensure interns receive 20 days release time, this is not always the case.
-In districts with higher substitute costs, interns may only receive release days until the funds run out, sometimes at 8-12 actual release days.
+In 2015-16, the allocation only covered actual substitute costs in only four of the eighty-two districts from which interns applied for the 2015-16 school year.
+While in some cases, local districts make up this difference with local funds ensuring interns receive 20 days release time, this is not always the case.
+In districts with higher substitute costs, interns may only receive release days until the funds run out, sometimes at 12-15 actual release days.

+Since 2008, Washington State has seen the attrition rate increase by 4%.
 This program is vital to the recruitment, support and training of the future leaders of our schools.
 A further reduction in funding would make it extremely challenging for interns to transition into first-year principals as effective leaders.
-An increase is necessary to ensure interns receive support at the intended 20-day level, let alone the 45-day level prescribed in the original legislation.
+An increase is actually necessary to ensure interns receive support at the intended 20-day level, let alone the 45-day level prescribed in the original legislation.
+The most current data shows that 2014-15 end of school year count of principals/vice principals was the highest since before 2002.